josephfosco/splice/doc/loops.clj.md

     :type - :fixed | :variable | :rest
-    :pitch-midi-note - This or :pitch-freq are required if :type == :fixed :pitch-freq - This or :pitch-midi-note are required if :type == :fixed :pitch-type - Required if type == :variable.
-    :pitches - Required if :type == :variable.
+    :pitch-midi-note - This or :pitch-freq are required if :type == :fixed :pitch-freq - This or :pitch-midi-note are required if :type == :fixed :pitch-type - Required if type == :variable :pitches - Required if :type == :variable :pitch-var-first-rep - the first repitition that patch variation will possibly take place on :pitch-var-prob - Optional, defaults to 100
-  }
+    :pitch-var-max-inc - The maximum number of cents the pitch can be adjusted up :pitch-var-max-dec - The maximum number of cents the pitch can be adjusted down }

   :pitch-midi-note - The midi note number of the note to play